Blind Spot (Homeland)

-"Blind Spot" is the fifth episode of the first season of the psychological thriller TV series Homeland.
+"Blind Spot" is the fifth episode of the first season of the psychological thriller television series Homeland.
 It originally aired on Showtime on October 30, 2011.

 The lone survivor of the al-Qaeda group that held Brody for eight years is captured.
 Saul and Carrie are to interrogate him, with Brody's help.

 Plot

 Carrie (Claire Danes) visits her father, Frank (James Rebhorn), with the intent of pilfering some of his pills (he also has bipolar disorder).
 She manages to get some, but her visit is cut short when she gets a call telling her that the CIA has Afsal Hamid (Waleed Zuaiter) in custody, who was the lone survivor of the raid where Brody (Damian Lewis) was rescued in Iraq.
 Meanwhile, Saul (Mandy Patinkin) is at the airport, picking up his wife Mira (Sarita Choudhury) as she returns from India.
 Saul similarly gets a call about the captured terrorist and has to leave immediately, not even able to take Mira home.

 Carrie and Saul arrive for an interrogation of Hamid.
 Sgt.
 Brody has also been summoned.
 Brody recognizes Hamid as his guard when he was in captivity.
 Flashbacks are shown of Hamid severely beating Brody and then urinating on him.
 Saul conducts the interrogation alone in the room with Hamid, while Brody and Carrie watch on camera and are able to talk to Saul via an earpiece.
 As the interrogation progresses, Brody feeds Saul details of his captivity, so that Saul appears all-knowing.
 Saul then offers to protect Hamid's family from Abu Nazir, if he is willing to talk.
 Hamid is then left in the interrogation room with the lights blinking, the air conditioning on full, and intermittent blasts of loud metal music are played.
 After many hours of this treatment, Hamid is seemingly ready to cooperate.
 He says he does not know much, but gives up an e-mail address to which he once passed along a message.
 The address is eventually traced back to the university where the previously investigated Raqim Faisel is working.
 A short time later, Raqim's home address is ascertained.